sirclo-bachtiar/magento-helpers-c1/README.md

-# Bachtiar Service Helpers
+# Bachtiar Service Helpers v2

-### PS. this library is only for composer v1.x.x

 ## Service Helpers.
 This service is used to help some activities during your work, which contains several functions that may make your job simpler.